Skip to Content

 With the piercing peaks of the Andes prominent in the north, glacier-riddled national parks of the south, and fertile, wine-growing valleys of the center, it’s fair to say that Chile has jaw-dropping geographical diversity oozing from every pore.

 It’s for this very reason why planning a Chile itinerary for ten days or more of travel might seem a bit of a headache.
+However, I’ve got plenty of ideas about how to organize a showstopping tour of this truly incredible country – and even wrote a guidebook about it.

 How to use this Chile itinerary